Chris-Bland/textGpt/README.md

 1. **receiveSms**: Triggered when an SMS message is received.
 It parses the message and enqueues it into an SQS queue for further processing.

-2. **queryGpt**: Retrieves messages from the SQS queue, constructs a prompt based on the message content, and sends the prompt to the ChatGPT model.
-The AI-generated response is then enqueued into a separate SQS queue for delivery.
+2. **queryGpt**: Retrieves messages from the SQS queue, constructs a prompt based on the message content and conversation history (stored in DynamoDB), and generates a prompt to send to the openAI API.
+The AI-generated response is then enqueued into a separate SQS queue for delivery and the new response is added to the Conversations DynamoDB table

 3. **sendSms**: Retrieves the AI response from the SQS queue and sends it as an SMS reply using the Twilio API.

+4. **errorSms**: Triggered by all Lambdas.
+Retrieves error messages from the SQS queue and sends an SMS error message to the user using the Twilio API.

 ## Logging